NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 fixed-IP-address seems simpler because all the configuration information is in one file (the main.ino) file.

+The code describes how to set a fixed IP address.

 ### Over the Air Update (OTA)